 A hefty welcome bonus combined with 14x points on Hilton stays and 7x points on travel and dining will have you with more than enough points for a nice stay near the parks.

-If you are headed to Orlando, there are dozens of redemption opportunities including some awesome Hilton Vacation Club properties and even a luxurious Waldorf Astoria in Disney Springs!
+If you’re headed to Orlando, there are dozens of redemption opportunities including some awesome Hilton Vacation Club properties and even a luxurious Waldorf Astoria in Disney Springs!

 If you are looking for some Disney magic by staying on-property and really close to the parks (without spending a fortune), consider the Marriott Bonvoy Brilliant card.

-The Marriott Bonvoy Brilliant card is a premium card with a $450 annual fee (see rates and fees), but anyone staying at a Marriott property should easily be able to come out ahead of that fee with some simple planning.
+The Marriott Bonvoy Brilliant card is a premium card with a $650 annual fee (rates and fees), but anyone staying at a Marriott property should easily be able to come out ahead of that fee with some simple planning.

-Aside from the Marriott Bonvoy points offered as a welcome bonus, the card comes with a $300 annual credit to use at Marriott properties, a free night award up to 50,000 points, Priority Pass lounge access, and much more.
+Aside from the Marriott Bonvoy points offered as a welcome bonus, the card comes with a $300 annual credit (up to $25 each month) to use at restaurants, a free night award (up to 85,000 points), Priority Pass lounge access (enrollment required), and much more.

 Hot Tip: To make sure you don’t miss any deals, download the Official Universal Orlando mobile app (iOS, Android) and search for active offers.